 - Decoding the Emblem（suitable for primary school students）

-Follow our Facebook Page for most updated information.
-We hope to see you after the pandemic!
+Follow our Facebook Page for most updated information!